Beamanator/Just-To-Learn/react/README.md

         - Default ES6 class
         - Creates component & passes any props to constructer
         - Must / should call `super(props)`
+            - React should show a warning if you don't include this
-        - Good place to initialize state
+        - Good place to initialize state (was necessary in old project setups, but now / with current setup, not necessary)
         - NEVER cause side-effects here
             - Ex: reaching out to web server - bad b/c may lead to re-rendering of application / state becoming unpredictable
     - `componentWillMount()`